47chapters/letsgo/docs/tutorials/first-deployment-to-aws.md

 Notice the output is an HTTP 200 response with a JSON providing some basic information about the API component.

-Lastly, navigate to the Web component's Url in the browser:
+Lastly, navigate to the Web component's URL in the browser:

 <img width="912" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/ccca4a7e-a14f-4ceb-9864-2810ef083122">